-his homeland, gaining knowledge and experience with

-of Ull.
-He explored the Yatils to pierce the secrets of the Mounds of Dawn with freebooting compatriots and sailed the warm waters of the Dramidj to lands only spoken of in myths.
+As a young wizard, Alhamazad traveled throughout his homeland, gaining knowledge and experience with the multiplicity of Baklunish cultures and peoples, from the Tiger Nomads in the north to the southern valleys of Ull.
+He explored the Yatils to pierce the secrets of the Mounds of Dawn with freebooting compatriots and sailed the warm waters of the Dramidi to lands only spoken of in myths.
 Years of attendant service in the courts of many local emirs and pashas alike wore heavily on the mage, and Alhamazad found himself increasingly drawn to the tenets of the Lady of Fate.
 After a foray to the Pinnacles of Azor'alq that resulted in a fall that broke his leg in 553 CY, he retired to the city of Zeif, where he became an unofficial advisor to the court of the sultan.
 He has remained there ever since, gaining a reputation as a wizened old sage of Baklunish history.
 While he still travels broadly, he does so primarily in secret.